What is resilience?

-When your child has good relationships at school and gets involved in community groups, sports teams or arts activities, he has more chances to develop connections and a sense of belonging.
+When your child has good relationships at school and gets involved in community groups, sports teams or arts activities, they have more chances to develop connections and a sense of belonging.

-These social connections also mean that your child will probably have more people she trusts when she wants to talk about things that worry or upset her.
+These social connections also mean that your child will probably have more people they trust when they want to talk about things that worry or upset them.

 Positive thinking habits for resilience

-When your child is upset, you can help him keep things in perspective by focusing on facts and reality.
-For example, you could try gently asking, ‘Does this really matter as much as you think it does?
+When your child is upset, you can help them keep things in perspective by focusing on facts and reality.
+For example, you could try gently asking, ‘I know you must be feeling disappointed, but does this really matter as much as you think it does?
 On a scale from 1-10, how bad is it really?’

-You can also help your child understand that a bad thing in one part of her life doesn’t mean everything is bad.
-For example, if your child gets a poor exam result, you could point out that it won’t stop her from playing weekend sport or going out with friends.
+You can also help your child understand that a bad thing in one part of their life doesn’t mean everything is bad.
+For example, if your child gets a poor exam result, you could point out that it won’t stop them from playing weekend sport or going out with friends.

-Working with your child on solutions to problems can build resilience too.
-And having problem-solving strategies can help your child feel he has the power to deal with difficult situations and get through challenging times.
+Working with your child on problem-solving strategies can help your child feel they have the power to deal with difficult situations and get through challenging times.

-It’s also important for your child to feel and talk through difficult emotions like anxiety, fear and anger.
-Facing difficult emotions will help your child grow stronger.
-With resilience your child will be able to ride out these adolescent ups and downs.
+It’s also important for your child to feel, talk through and calm down after difficult emotions like anxiety, fear and anger.
+Working through difficult emotions will help your child realise that these feelings don’t last forever.

-- Do things you enjoy or that help you relax, like watching a funny TV show or DVD or reading a good book.
+- Do things you enjoy or that help you relax, like watching something funny on YouTube or reading a good book.